Two Missionaries

-Two Missionaries (Porgi l'altra guancia; Turn the Other Cheek) is a 1974 Italian comedy film starring the comedy team of Bud Spencer and Terence Hill.
+Two Missionaries (Porgi l'altra guancia; Turn the Other Cheek) is a 1974 French/Italian international co-production adventure comedy film starring the film duo of Terence Hill and Bud Spencer.

+The film is set in Venezuela.
+The film depicts two Roman Catholic missionaries who decide to raise parrots in their mission, and to defend the poor.
+The Bishop of Maracaibo considers the two misfits to be black sheep.

 Synopsis

-Two missionaries (Bud Spencer and Terence Hill) come into conflict with the authorities when they turn their missionary into a parrot farm.
+Two missionaries (Bud Spencer and Terence Hill) come into conflict with the authorities when they turn their mission into a parrot farm.
 The Bishop of Maracaibo calls them his 'black sheep' and the Monsignore has been called to check on their behavior.
 Like usual, our heroes help the poor to defend themselves and provoke some funny fist fights in the process.